 Overhang: As the stylus tracks across the record, it is important that the stylus remain tangent to the groove.
 Setting overhang we are aligning the cartridge to follow that ideal arc across the record.
 In a radial tracking tonearm, there are only a couple of points when it actually is tangent (null points).
 Without getting overly bogged down in technicalities, there are at least a couple of theories about where the null points should be, and so some gauges are slightly different than others depending on which the manufacturer thinks is best.

 To set overhang, you'll need an alignment gauge.
 There are a number of overhang gauges available through the years (DB Systems, Denessen Soundtractor, Mobile Fidelity Geodisc, to name a few).
-People usually like the one they've used before, but even the simple template provided with your turntable or tonearm are useable.
+People usually like the one they've used before, but even the simple template provided with your turntable or tonearm is useable.
 Our favorite, and the one we use here, is the precision tool from Dr. Feickert (pictured).
-It gives you option to set overhang at one of the three most popular geometries - Baerwald, Stevenson and Loefgren.
+It gives you the option to set overhang at one of the three most popular geometries - Baerwald, Stevenson, DIN, and Loefgren.

 VTA or SRA: VTA is an abbreviation for vertical tracking angle, SRA stands for stylus rake angle.
-The two terms (while not exactly the same) are generally used interchangeably to describe the relative angle of the stylus to the groove.
-(Though I'd say SRA is the more accurate term, most audiophiles are more familiar with VTA, so I'll stick with it here).
+The two terms (while not exactly the same, technically speaking) are often used interchangeably to describe the relative angle of the stylus to the groove.
 This angle is normally adjusted by raising or lowering the back of the tonearm (although shims can be used between the headshell and cartridge).
-Neutral VTA is achieved when the tonearm is parallel to the record surface (although with some arms it may be more convenient to use the top of the cartridge body as the reference point).
-As the back of the tonearm is lowered (so that the cartridge body tips rearward), VTA becomes negative.
-Conversely, raising the arm creates a positive VTA.

-Proper VTA will be achieved by trial and error through listening tests.
-One should start with a neutral VTA condition as described above, then proceed in small increments up and down, until the best setting is achieved.
-As a rule of thumb, most cartridges that I have set-up prefer a slightly negative VTA.
-That is to say, the back of the cartridge body is slightly closer to the record surface than the front.
-In looking for the "sweet-spot," there are several things to listen for.
-Look for the point at which the soundstage comes into best focus, providing maximum width and depth simultaneously.
-Additionally surface noise is at a minimum and harmonics are well balanced.
+There are a couple of ways to set VTA/SRA.
+Using a digital microscope and measurement software allows very accurate adjustment to the oft referred to "ideal" setting of 92 degrees (Michael Fremer has an excellent tutorial here on employing this method).
+Some listeners feel the "correct" setting for VTA/SRA can only be determined through listening tests.
+One should start with the tonearm parallel to the record surface, raising and lowering the tonearm in small increments until the best setting is achieved (many listeners find that they end up with the rear of the arm very slightly lower).
+In looking for the "sweet spot," there are several things to listen for.
+Look for the point at which the soundstage comes into the best focus, providing maximum width and depth simultaneously.
+Additionally, surface noise is at a minimum and harmonics are well balanced.
 You will find (to a varying degree depending on the cartridge) a shift in tonality.
-Usually a positive VTA results in an emphasized top-end, while lowering the setting toward negative will soften the high-end and increase the bass.
+Usually, a positive VTA results in an emphasized top-end, while lowering the setting toward negative will soften the high-end and increase the bass.
 Due to stylus shape and size, some cartridges will be more sensitive to VTA than others.
 Generally, the more radical the stylus cut, the more sensitive to proper adjustment of VTA.
-All cartridges however, will benefit, at least to a degree, from proper VTA alignment.
+All cartridges, however, will benefit, at least to a degree, from proper VTA alignment.

 It is important to note that vertical tracking force (VTF) is directly related to VTA.
-As tracking force is increased cantilever deflection increases, changing the relationship of stylus to groove.
-So fine tune VTF before zeroing in on VTA.
+As tracking force is increased cantilever deflection increases, changing the relationship of the stylus to the groove.
+So fine-tune VTF before zeroing in on VTA.

 The gold standard for determining the correct azimuth is a dedicated cartridge analyzer or Fosgate Fozgometer from Musical Surroundings (pictured).
 A test tone (typically 1kHz) is played on one channel while the analyzer looks at the output from the opposite channel.
 This crosstalk is a measure of cartridge separation.
 When the crosstalk is at its lowest, and equal on both channels, the azimuth is optimized.
 If you can obtain a test record, an oscilloscope or accurate digital voltmeter can be substituted for the dedicated cartridge analyzer mentioned above.